 While the Compensation Committee considers internal pay equity in making compensation decisions, we do not have a policy requiring any set levels of internal pay differentiation.
 As previously discussed, we generally target the compensation levels among our executives to be competitive with the market.
-This accounts for most of the difference in compensation among our Named Executive Officers.
-Based on information from the Meyercord Report, which shows 2011 salary and target bonus and three-year average long-term incentive value, the ratio of Mr. Jackson's total target direct compensation to that of the other Named Executive Officers is: Mr. Colvin: 2.4:1; Dr. Nelson: 2.0:1; Mr. Cave: 3.8:1; Mr. Hall:
+As compensation is competitively determined, the Compensation Committee believes that the differentiation between the pay of Mr. Jackson, our CEO, and the other Named Executive Officers is appropriate.